cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 First thing we want to do is run our webgen command, I'm going to do this now.

-`yarn create shopify component CustomerShow`
+`yarn create shopify component CustomerDetails`

-In `Customers/index.tsx` copy and paste the first route, change the `component` prop to CustomerShow for this new route.
+In `Customers/index.tsx` copy and paste the first route, change the `component` prop to CustomerDetails for this new route.
 We need to import this component as well.

 Change the path to javascript template literal using backticks, use `match.url` and append `/show`.